-- When the product is used, a buyer is responsible for costs for the product.
+- When the product is used, a buyer is responsible for the costs of the product.

 Using an example of the seller.
 This time we’ll look at one of Anderson Automakers’ magazine subscriptions.
-This publication is called “Film Reel” and it’s a nationwide magazine for entertainment.
+This publication is called “Film Reel” and is a nationwide entertainment magazine.
 It reflects on content from films about to be released in cinema.

 Rather, the figure is classified as a liability on the balance sheet of the magazine.
-When the sales revenue will be added to the income statement each month during the subscription period, the entire monthly amount will be added before the total subscription is accounted for.
-The cost of the sold goods would reflect the actual expenses in these same periods in order to produce the issues that had been prepaid.
+When the sales revenue is added to the income statement each month during the subscription period, the entire monthly amount will be added before the total subscription is accounted for.
+The cost of the goods sold would reflect the actual expenses in these same periods to produce the issues that had been prepaid.

 Is Deferred Revenue a Credit or Debit?